microsoft/playwright/docs/api.md

 This methods attaches Playwright to an existing browser instance.

 #### browserType.executablePath()
-- returns: <[string|null]> A path where Playwright expects to find a bundled browser executable.
+- returns: <[string]> A path where Playwright expects to find a bundled browser executable.

 #### browserType.launch([options])
 - `options` <[Object]>  Set of configurable options to set on the browser.
 Can have the following fields: